Jwonka/kilConstruction/README.md

 ## Overview

-KilCon Construction's platform delivers a fast, CDN-optimized website paired with secure administrative tools for managing project galleries, rotating images, and structured media categories.
+KIL Construction's platform delivers a fast, CDN-optimized website paired with secure administrative tools for managing project galleries, rotating images, and structured media categories.

 The backend is powered entirely by **Cloudflare Workers**, interacting with **R2 Object Storage**.
 The **Astro** frontend renders dynamic pages, rotating cards, and category routes.